joathert/canofi-app/README.md

 ## canofi-app

-Canofi (rhymes with butterfly)  is an educational web-app, that explores the use of panoramic imagery for plant science applications.
+Canofi (rhymes with butterfly)  is an educational web-app that explores the use of panoramic imagery for plant science applications.

 The current focus of Canofi is on the estimation of the leaf area index (LAI) via a hemispherical reprojection.
 You can read all about LAI on [wikipedia](https://en.wikipedia.org/wiki/Leaf_area_index) where there is also a decent introduction to [hemispherical photography](https://en.wikipedia.org/wiki/Hemispherical_photography).